Five-Blocks-at-Fredricks/five-blocks-at-fredricks/README.md

  It totally isn't in a blocky art style because I've literally never made a 3d model before.

- This game is somewhat close to releaset.
+ This game is pretty close to release.